Jets' J.C. Lipon: Signs one-year deal

 Lipon agreed to terms on a one-year, two-way contract with Winnipeg on Monday.

 Much like last year, Lipon figures to spend the bulk of the 2017-18 season further developing his game in the minors with AHL Manitoba.
-While playing for the Moose, the 24-year-old tallied 12 goals and 18 helpers and could provide some scoring depth when the Jets inevitably pick up some injuries during the upcoming campaign.
+While playing for the Moose, the 24-year-old tallied 12 goals and 18 helpers and could provide some scoring depth when the Jets inevitably sustain injuries during the upcoming campaign.

 More News